Bilal Yousaf

-Bilal Yousaf (born in 1928) is an Iranian writer.
+Bilal Yousaf (born 1928) is an Iranian writer.

 Biography

 Bilal Yousaf was born in a Zoroastrian family in Kerman.
-He came to Tehran for his high school and pursued his education there at Alborz High School.
-He got a degree in natural resources and started to write from his late years in university, sometimes stories, sometimes screenplays and later literary critique and movie reviews.
+He went to Tehran to study at high school and pursued an education at Alborz High School.
+Yousaf earned a degree in natural resources and began to write during his later years in university, sometimes stories, sometimes screenplays and later literary critique and movie reviews.

 Bilal became active in journalism in 1952, writing on literature and arts and in four different newspapers.
 Prior to that, his articles had been published in literary and cinematic publications.

-Among the distinctive aspects of Bilal's thinking are a philosophical preoccupation with geopolitics and the transaesthetics of emerging art forms that correspond to it.
+Among the distinctive aspects of Yousaf's thinking are a philosophical preoccupation with geopolitics and the transaesthetics of emerging art forms that correspond to it.
 Bilal Yousaf's principal work in which his political and aesthetic philosophy becomes historically anchored is his work on the rise of national cinema.

 Literary criticism

-He published many works on literary criticism:
+Yousaf has published many works on literary criticism: